European Federation for Welding, Joining and Cutting: Certification of companies

-EWF has created an integrated Manufacturers Certification Scheme, which complies with ISO 3834 on welding quality requirements, which is in place since 1998, ISO 14001 and OSHAS 18001 on environment and also health and safety, which are in place since 2000.
+EWF has created an integrated Manufacturers Certification Scheme, which complies with ISO 3834 on welding quality requirements, which is in place since 1998, ISO 14001 and OHSAS 18001 on environment and also health and safety, which are in place since 2000.
 The scheme has been adopted by IIW, only for the quality field.

 Projects

 A good part of EWF's activities have been related to its participation in European cooperation projects, in particular under the European Commission's programmes such as Lifelong Learning 2007-2013, 7th Framework Programme, Erasmus+ and H2020.

-Project focus on modernisation of teaching methods, harmonisation of qualifications, support for learning, implementation and benchmark to other teaching areas and cover a variety of areas like additive manufacturing, health and safety, microbonding, laser processing and adhesives that go beyond welding and joining but target manufacturing as a whole.
+The project focuses on modernisation of teaching methods, harmonisation of qualifications, support for learning, implementation and benchmarking to other teaching areas.
+It covers a variety of areas like additive manufacturing, health and safety, microbonding, laser processing and adhesives that go beyond welding and joining but target manufacturing as a whole.

-Products

-EWF has been developing support tools for its members and the industry, in particular related to the implementation of new standards, translation of welding terminology, training materials and new areas where there is a need for new products and services.

-EMFWeld

-EMFWeld is an online service, which assesses workers’ exposure to magnetic fields generated by welding and inspection equipment in compliance with Directive 2013/35/EU.

-Weld Play

-The Weld Play game was developed to provide especially children and young people with accessible, interesting tools to introduce them to the welding industry.
-In the game, the player is the manager of a welding company.
-By virtually purchasing goods, hiring staff, meeting contract requirements and developing experience, the player's objective is to bring the company to pole position within the welding sector.
-As well as teaching about several aspects of welding, the game also demonstrates a variety of basic management principles.

-Welding Dictionary App

-The Welding Dictionary App contains more than 200 welding terms in different languages supported by 300 photos and videos.
-This application is a tool for anyone interested in welding, from curious learners to welding professionals.